 There’s no denying life in the city can be rough, with high rent and constant rain making us mostly miserable (even for friendly Mancs!).
 Sometimes all we need is a big old cry.
 As a regular city centre sobber, these are the best spots to let it all out next time Gregg’s run out of vegan sausage rolls.
 Happy sobbing!

 1. On a bench in Piccadilly Gardens

 One of the easiest places in the city to do anything slightly peculiar, a bench in Piccadilly Gardens is a great spot for having a good old cry.
-The general public will be too distracted to notice you with the sheer amount of passers-by – not forgetting the Piccadilly Rats and the preachers who frequently take centre stage in the area.
+The general public will be too distracted to notice you with the sheer amount of passers-by.

 2. Heaton Park